 Plant your peppers in a raised bed or in pots to improve drainage.
 Blight is most commonly found in in-ground gardens or fields.
 Rainfall will have less time to sit on the surface of the soil and spread the pathogen in a raised bed or a potted plant.

-If you can’t use a raised bed or pot, always mound up the soil around each plant to avoid standing water at the base of the plants.
+If you can’t use a raised bed or pot, try mounding up the soil around each plant to avoid standing water at the base of the plants.

-Another step to take is to use a ground cover, such as a black tarp, straw or mulch.
-Ground cover helps prevent splashing from the soil onto your pepper plant’s leaves when it rains.
+Another step to take is to use a mulch, such as straw, grass clippings, or black tarp.
+Mulching helps prevent splashing from the soil onto your pepper plant’s leaves when it rains.
 It also has other benefits like improved water retention and subduing weeds.

 If it is dry, do not over-water your garden.
 Standing water is the only way that blight mold spores can multiply and spread.
 Wherever the infected water flows, the spores will follow.